wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;If I am of the nature of all-pervading consciousness, how could ignorance and illusion happen to me?

 **M:**&ensp;Neither ignorance nor illusion ever happened to you.
 Find the self to which you ascribe ignorance and illusion and your question will be answered.
 You talk as if you know the self and see it to be under the sway of ignorance and illusion.
 But, in fact, you do not know the self, nor are you aware of ignorance.
 By all means become aware — this will bring you to the self and you will realise that there is neither ignorance nor delusion in it.
 It is like saying, “If there is sun, how can darkness be?”.
-As under a stone there will be darkness however strong the sunlight, so in the shadow of the ‘I am the body’ consciousness there must be ignorance and illusion.
+As under a stone there will be darkness however strong the sunlight, so in the shadow of the “I am the body” consciousness there must be ignorance and illusion.

 **Q:**&ensp;But why did the body consciousness come into being?

-**M:**&ensp;Don’t ask ‘why’, ask ‘how’.
+**M:**&ensp;Don’t ask “why”, ask “how”.
 It is in the nature of creative imagination to identify itself with its creations.
 You can stop it any moment by switching off attention.
 Or through investigation.

 **Q:**&ensp;Does creation come before investigation?

-**M:**&ensp;First you create a world, then the ‘I am’ becomes a person who is not happy for various reasons.
+**M:**&ensp;First you create a world, then the “I Am” becomes a person who is not happy for various reasons.
 He goes out in search of happiness, meets a *guru* who tells him, “You are not a person; find who you are”.
 He does it and goes beyond.

 **Q:**&ensp;Why did he not do it at the very start?